 - a background in volunteer work that has included serving as Vice President, President and Treasurer of a community league to being a founding partner for the Southwest Area Council (SWAC).

 - involvement in with many social issues and events, including Run for Cancer and organizing Christmas hampers for families in need.

 - previous employment as a Conference Coordinator with the U of A, running the operations of a large real estate office, Consumer Impact Marketing Sales Representative for Dairy Farmers of Alberta, and dabbling in entrepreneurship as the owner of two different retail shops over the years.

 - current experience running an interior design business and as a fitness instructor.

 Maggie has been an avid gardener for 40 years, is mostly self-taught, and especially enjoys growing perennials and roses in her award-winning garden.
 She became a Master Gardener in 2010.

 Born in Holland, Maggie came to Canada at age 10.
 She has a degree in Honours Physics and worked as a computer analyst until the birth of her children.
 She has two children and three grandchildren.
-Maggie has been a member of the Edmonton Horticultural Society’s board for 10 years, including serving for 4 ½ years as president.
+Maggie has been a member of the Edmonton Horticultural Society’s board for more than 10 years, including serving for 4 ½ years as president.

 Along with her extensive background with the EHS, Maggie brings to her current role as Director on the EHS Board, the following: